viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 2 overloads.

+### CountDown

+Provides a countdown counter for a given count of elements at the tail of the sequence where zero always represents the last element, one represents the second-last element, two represents the third-last element and so on.

 ### EndsWith

 Determines whether the end of the first sequence is equivalent to the second